 Students that fail the evaluation of the course will have a retake exam opportunity that will be programmed in accordance with the academic calendar.
-If a student has to retake the exam, his maximal grade for the course will be a 5,0 (out of 10,0).
+If a student has to retake the exam, his maximal grade for the course will be a 5.